The Ancient Charms of Petra Jordan

 King Abdullah Mosque, Amman

-The mosque was empty as it was still almost an hour before the next call to prayer.
-The interior was bright and colorful with an extravagant chandelier and intricate stained glass and mosaics.
+It’s still almost an hour before the next call to prayer so the mosque is empty as we enter.
+The interior is bright and colorful with an extravagant chandelier and intricate stained glass and mosaics.
 I am always impressed with the beauty of the interior of the mosques I’ve visited.
-It’s very different from the inside of a church but equally ornate and beautiful.

 Citadel Amman Jordan